huggingface/transformers/templates/adding_a_new_model/ADD_NEW_MODEL_PROPOSAL_TEMPLATE.md

     [transformers.file\_utils.set\_seed]{.title-ref} if the old and new
     implementations are in the same framework.

-The following section gives you more specific details/tips on how you can do this for *brand\_new\_bert*.
+#### More details on how to create a debugging environment for [name of model]

+[Here the mentor should add very specific information on what the student should do] [to set up an efficient environment for the special requirements of this model]

 ### 5.-14.
-Port BrandNewBert to 🤗 Transformers
+Port [camelcase name of model] to 🤗 Transformers

 Next, you can finally start adding new code to 🤗 Transformers.
 Go into the clone of your 🤗 Transformers\' fork: